 Mother Goose promotes language development, social skills, and attachment.
 Through joyful interaction in songs, rhymes and movement you will find tips to soothe and comfort your baby, and develop a network of friendships and support.
 Includes a parenting discussion and topic each week related to early parenting, child development and parent self-care.
 At the Esquimalt Neighbourhood House, 511 Constance Ave.
 Victoria.

 Families are invited for a delicious dinner prepared by staff and volunteers every Thursday evening.
-After dinner, stay and have a play in the family centre after dinner.
+After dinner, stay and have a play in the family centre.
 Assistance with set-up and clean-up is appreciated.
-Dinner is served at 5pm. $2/family.
+Dinner is served at 5 pm.
+By donation.
+Space is limited and registration is required.
+To sign-up, call 250-388-5251.
 At Burnside Gorge Community Centre, 471 Cecelia Rd.
 Victoria.

 Enjoy singing, movement, reading and fun with your little ones.
 The program encourages child development through singing, movement, stories and bonding between child and caregiver.
 Please note this is a structured program and caregiver participation is required.
 Free.
 At Burside Community Centre, 471 Cecelia Rd.
 Victoria.

 Get the wiggles out with this new interactive program that includes games, movement, and fun!
 The program includes organized games, movement, exercise, and free play.
 Best suited for ages 2–4 years; all children under 5 years are welcome.
 Caregiver participation is required.
+This program runs September to June, and closes during the summer.
 Free.
 At Burnside Community Centre, 471 Cecelia Rd.
 Victoria.

 Enjoy rhymes, songs and finger play.
 Listen to a story, learn to tell a story.
 Snack provided.
 Free.
 Located at James Bay Community Project, 547 Michigan, Victoria